Ibrahim-Sarhan/InheritanceApp/README.md

+# Inheritance App

-This is very simple application for calculate some of conditions of inheritace after death
+### This is very simple application for calculate some of conditions of inheritace after death